bibleup/docs/docs/src/guide/usage.md

 BibleUp will transform all valid Bible references to links.
 Hover or click on the link to get the Bible text 🎉🎉

-For a detailed example of usage
+For an example of BibleUp options:

 ``` js
 let body = document.body